coder/modules/kasmvnc/README.md

 # KasmVNC

 Automatically install [KasmVNC](https://kasmweb.com/kasmvnc) in a workspace, and create an app to access it via the dashboard.
-Add latest version of KasmVNC with [`xfce`](https://xfce.org/) desktop environment.

 ```tf
 module "kasmvnc" {